How to Deal With Apathy in a Relationship: 5 Steps to Follow

 2. Allow your partner to have the space

-Let your partner process everything you said to her/him/them.
-Make sure you’re not pestering your beloved for attention or opinions at this point in time.
+Let your partner process everything you said to them.
+Ensure you’re not pestering your beloved for attention or opinions at this point.

 3. Identify the underlying issue

-Another key part of knowing how to deal with apathy is to figure out what may be causing the apathy in the relationship.
-Do this together, with your beloved.
+Another key part of knowing how to overcome apathy in relationships is to figure out what may be causing the apathy in the relationship.
+Do this together with your beloved.

-It’s important to counter the passivity and indifference with meaningful actions in the relationship.
+It’s vital to counter passivity and indifference with meaningful actions in the relationship.

 Related Reading: How to Identify and Deal With a Man With Commitment Issues